 - exploring the opportunities for exploiting alternative fuels and new technologies.

-- Water Conservation: Installing water efficient devices such as waterless urinals, and spray taps.
-Also recycling rain water for toilet flushing.
+- Water conservation: Installing water efficient devices such as waterless urinals and spray taps.
+Recycling rain water for toilet flushing.

 - Sustainable building materials: The use of materials with low embodied energy and glazing with low E coating materials are selected for high durability and low maintenance.
 Prefabricated elements are used to cut down wastage.